iverds/booster2019-graphql/presentation/booster.md

 ---

-# Task 2 - Parameter queries
+# Task 2 - Parameterized queries

 1. Create a query that return a club by name
 2. Create a query that returns a club based on a Search input type